What are the Pros and Cons of Running Payroll Early in December?

 Payment splitting:

-This functionality gives the employee the capability to set up automatic payday payments in the app, directly from their net pay.
+Payment splitting gives the employee the capability to set up automatic payday payments in the app, directly from their net pay.
 This eliminates the risk of paying essential bills late or missing them entirely.

 In conclusion, the decision to run payroll early in December involves a delicate balance between assisting employees to meet their financial obligations in December and January, employee satisfaction and the operational and financial considerations of the business.
 Careful planning, open communication and a proactive approach to potential challenges can help organisations find the balance.